Off to Cornwall and beyond the news, and truth and post-truth, for a few days. But before I go…

-Taking a News at One programme from a few days ago as an example.
+Taking a World at One programme from a few days ago as an example.

 Martha Kearney: trying to get an answer to her question, why had there been no increase in participation by young people 16-25 in sport as a result of the Olympics.
 The Sports England director of sport, Phil Smith, answered valiantly, pointed to an overall increase since 2005, made the point that there were increasing pressures – distractions if you will – for young people, against which sport has literally to compete.
 (Where would we have been without the Olympics? – declining rates of participation a real likelihood.)
 She wanted a quote – an admission – a headline.
 In the best, and worst John Humphreys tradition.
 Instead of pursuing a wider knowledge, she was seeking a story.

 A debate regarding statues in the post-Charlotteville (Alt-Right demonstration, and an anti-racist protestor’s death): the ‘debate’ disguised the story, and ambled round the David Aaronovitch’s argument in the Times that statues should remain but with explanations.
 The BBC treatment completely missed any shading in the argument – the dark shade, the statues out up in the 1920s as political Jim Crow-era statements – re-asserting the old slaveholding anti-bellum America: for every African-American passing by they are a reminder of a cruel and bitter world.
 Whereas the Cecil Rhodes statue in Oxford (my college, Oriel) is high on a wall, all but out of sight, a thank you to a benefactor – not a political statement.
 You can (indeed I can) argue the Rhodes statue shouldn’t be there, but explanation could be, and I think will be, the way forward in this case.